Japan to approve Moderna's COVID-19 vaccine as soon as May 21 - Yomiuri

-Healthcare & PharmaceuticalsJapan to approve Moderna's COVID-19 vaccine as soon as May 21 - Yomiuri

-Japanese regulators are set to approve Moderna Inc's (MRNA.O) COVID-19 vaccine as soon as May 21, the Yomiuri Shimbun newspaper reported Saturday, without citing the source of the information.
+TOKYO (Reuters) - Japanese regulators are set to approve Moderna Inc’s COVID-19 vaccine as soon as May 21, the Yomiuri Shimbun newspaper reported Saturday, without citing the source of the information.

-Takeda Pharmaceutical Co (4502.T), Japan's biggest drugmaker, is handling domestic regulatory filing and imports of about 50 million doses of the Moderna shot, or enough for 25 million people.
-The first doses were flown into Japan from Europe on April 30, ahead of their official approval. read more
+Takeda Pharmaceutical Co, Japan’s biggest drugmaker, is handling domestic regulatory filing and imports of about 50 million doses of the Moderna shot, or enough for 25 million people.
+The first doses were flown into Japan from Europe on April 30, ahead of their official approval.

 Progress has been slow, with less than 2% of Japan’s population inoculated so far, the lowest proportion among wealthy countries.